pubnub/secure-key-exchange/README.md

 		ssl : true
 	});

-`'demo'` should be replaced with your own PubNub `publish_key` and `subscribe_key`, which you can get with your free PubNub [account](http://www.pubnub.com/get-started/).
+`'demo'` can be replaced with your own PubNub `publish_key` and `subscribe_key`, which you can get with your free PubNub [account](http://www.pubnub.com/get-started/).

-`userName` should be some unique and identifiable string.
-By setting `ssl` to `true`, PubNub will be using TLS to transport our data.
+`userName` should be some unique string that other users will be able to identify you by.
+By setting `ssl` to `true`, PubNub will be using TLS while transport our data.

 ##### Key Sharing